Ailsa Dixon's scores are published by Composers Edition

 VOCAL

 I will lift up mine eyes — anthem for high soprano and piano or organ.
-Click here to listen
+Click here to listen.
+Also arranged for piano and violin.

 Shining Cold — vocalise for high soprano, ondes martenot, viola and cello.
-First performed by Sally Harrison, Cynthia Millar and members of the Brindisi Quartet, Little Missenden Festival, 1986
+First performed by Sally Harrison, Cynthia Millar and members of the Brindisi Quartet, Little Missenden Festival, 1986.
+Included on the Villiers Quartet's 2025 recording of Ailsa Dixon's chamber music, with Lucy Cox (soprano) and Charlie Draper (ondes martenot).

 The Spirit of Love — 3 songs for soprano and string quartet.
-First performed by Lucinda Cox and the Villiers Quartet, St George's Bristol, February 2020.
+First performed by Lucy Cox and the Villiers Quartet, St George's Bristol, February 2020.
+Included as the title work on the Villiers Quartet's 2025 recording of Ailsa Dixon's chamber music, with Lucy Cox (soprano).

 Songs of Faith and Joy — a cycle of 5 songs on Biblical texts for soprano and guitar.
-First performed Pallant House, Chichester, 1988.
-Click here to listen to 'When the Lord turned again'; click here to listen to 'I was glad'.
+First performed Pallant House, Chichester, 1988 by the composer and her husband guitarist Brian Dixon.
+Subsequent performances by Emily Gray with Gerard Cousins (2018) and James Gilchrist with Mark Eden (2024).
+Click here to listen to 'When the Lord turned again'; click here to listen to 'I was glad' sung by Lotte Betts Dean at the St Magnus International Festival.

 Two Shakespeare Sonnets — for tenor, soprano and piano.
 First performed by Ian Partridge and Lynne Dawson, Little Missenden Festival, 1989